 I lost my parents in 2015.
-Mother was terminally ill at the time of death; in fact she was in coma for a month before leaving for her final journey.
-Although, she died — biologically — on 24.03.2015, I saw her dying every moment; right in front of my eyes every day.
+Mother was terminally ill at the time of death; in fact, she was in a coma for a month before leaving for her final journey.
+Although she died — biologically — on 24th March, 2015, I saw her dying every moment; right in front of my eyes every day.

-In hospital, there was nothing to do except wait — for the final news — or think about the journey I had with her.
-And sometime, about her journey from the cradle to death bed.
+In the hospital, there was nothing to do except wait — for the final news — or think about the journey I’d with her.
+And sometimes, about her journey from the cradle to deathbed.

 She was born at a very violent time; the partition of India.
-Although, she was lucky to have not witness the tempest but she had some genetic memory of the whole incident; from her parents.
+Although she was lucky to have not witnessed the tempest, she had some genetic memory of the whole incident; from her parents.

 After the partition, she was raised in Old Delhi.
-She completed her graduation in home since with much difficulty and after marriage she shifted to Mumbai to stay with my father.
+She completed her graduation in the home since with much difficulty and after marriage, she shifted to Mumbai to stay with my father.
 They both had extremely difficult times for many years.

 We were from an average economical background and she had to sacrifice many of her dreams in the battle of raising us.
 And me, I was never an obedient child as such.

 These three wishes are — also — the biggest achievements of my life.
 After every wish, she would feel so joyful.
-I remember all the moments of pride, joy, madness, anxiety and all of that.
+I remember all the moments of pride, joy, sadness, anxiety, and all of that.
 After so many years when I look back, it seems that these wishes were so petty but it meant a whole world to mother.

-I don’t think I have achieved anything much bigger than actualizing mother’s last wishes.
-I don’t know how I fared as a son but I was — somehow — able to fulfill her wishes with support of money, friend, job, the universe and the creator of the universe; if any.
+I don’t think I have achieved anything bigger than actualizing my mother’s last wishes.
+I don’t know how I fared as a son but I was — somehow — able to fulfill her wishes with the support of money, friend, job, the universe, and the creator of the universe; if any.

-But this isn’t all, there is one more important lesson to be observed.
-My money bought joy for my mother and I have realized that if you use your wealth wisely — in service of others — it can surely bring you true and everlasting happiness.
-To know more, watch this amazing video:
+But this isn’t all, there’s one more important lesson to be observed.
+Money bought joy for my mother and I have realized that if you use your wealth wisely — in service of others — it can surely bring you true and everlasting happiness.
+To know more, watch this amazing video.